example42/example42.github.io/_posts/2018-03-26-example42_puppet_cheat_sheet.md

 #### Class declaration using a function:

-    include <name>  # no ordering, the mentioned class will be somewhere ein the catalog require <name>  # strict ordering, the class must be finished prior continuing contain <name>  # local ordering, the class must be finished within the class where the contain function is used
+    include <name>  # no ordering, the mentioned class will be somewhere in the catalog require <name>  # strict ordering, the class must be finished prior continuing contain <name>  # local ordering, the class must be finished within the class where the contain function is used